 Lemon Filling

 - Beat the cream cheese with a mixer on high speed for 1 minute.
 Add the butter and beat on medium high speed for 1 more minute.
 Mix in the lemon zest.
 Reduce speed to low and slowly add powdered sugar til incorporated.
 Add the salt and mix on medium speed a few more seconds, just until combined.
+If the filling is soft, place the frosting in the fridge to chill for about 30 minutes to thicken.

 - Top with another cookie.
 For best results, refrigerate whoopie pies 30 minutes before serving (optional).
 Dust with powdered sugar before serving, if you like.